-- 4.3.1 Each Province or District appoints a person whose mission is to receive the reports.
-This person's contact information must be public. - 4.3.2 Reports to the General Council are sent to the following address: protectionenfance@lamennais.org or communicated directly to the Superior General.
+- 4.3.1 Each Province or District appoints a person with a specific mission to receive reports.
+The Major Superior will ensure that this person's contact details are public and easily accessible. - 4.3.2 Reports to the General Council shall be sent to the following address: protectionenfance@lamennais.org or communicated directly to the Superior General.